betaglot/betaglot/docs/dev/Graphik/Dev_Shkema.md

 - BetaSequence
 - Staves

-Arc the same shape as factors
+Arc the same shape as BetaTypes

 ViaTime

-The shape of the arc is the same shape as the factors' icons.
+The shape of the arc is the same shape as the Types' icons.
 Moto is parabolic, Via is absolute, Neuro has a Cusp, Eco is square

-There are no BetaArcs, only BetaFactorArcs
+There are no BetaArcs, only BetaTypeArcs

 ---